West Coast (SA)

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 indicates that West Coast had a median income of $46,663 and an average income of $57,208.
-This is lower than the national averages of $51,596 median and $61,269 average.
-Rest of SA's figures for the same period show a median income of $46,889 and an average income of $56,582.
-Based on Wage Price Index growth of 10.83% from June 2022 to March 2025, current estimates for West Coast would be approximately $51,717 median and $63,404 average as of that date.
-Census data reveals that in West Coast, household incomes fall between the 10th and 17th percentiles nationally, with 28.0% of individuals earning between $800 - $1,499.
-In contrast, the metropolitan region has 27.5% of individuals earning between $1,500 - $2,999.
-Despite modest housing costs allowing for 92.5% income retention, West Coast's total disposable income ranks at just the 19th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that West Coast has lower income compared to national averages.
+The median income is $46,663 while the average stands at $57,208.
+In contrast, Rest of SA has a median income of $46,889 and an average of $56,582.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates for West Coast would be approximately $52,650 (median) and $64,548 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in West Coast fall between the 10th and 17th percentiles nationally.
+In West Coast, 28.0% of the population earns within the $800 - $1,499 income range, differing from metropolitan regions where the $1,500 - $2,999 category is predominant at 27.5%.
+Despite modest housing costs allowing for 92.5% income retention, total disposable income ranks at just the 19th percentile nationally.

 Frequently Asked Questions - Income